allanburleson/duckduckgo-redirect/README.md

 # duckduckgo-redirect
-duckduckgo-redirect is a simple Jetpack Firefox add-on that redirects searches on Google and other search engines to DuckDuckGo.
+duckduckgo-redirect is a simple Firefox extension that redirects searches on Google and other search engines to DuckDuckGo.
 Install jpm to test and install.
 You can find the Firefox Add-on page [here](https://addons.mozilla.org/en-US/firefox/addon/redirect-to-duckduckgo/).

+TODO:
+- [ ] Fix for WebExtensions
+- [ ] Fix Google widgets (calendar, etc.) turning into DuckDuckGo search bars